 As I drove into this most beautiful sunset and storm, I asked God, “What happened?”
 I knew He had done something wonderful and outrageous.
 What of this crazy experience?
 How to describe it?

 I wanted to hear something good, something to strengthen me.
-I knew of Todd White, though hadn’t listened to more than a few minutes of his teaching.
+I knew of Todd White, the preacher with dreadlocks :), though hadn’t listened to more than a few minutes of his teaching.
 I couldn’t, I had been too hard and honestly, didn’t care about that stuff anymore.
-So I looked him up on You Tube and randomly punched in one of the videos.
+But I looked him up on You Tube and randomly punched in one of the videos.
 This is how he started:

 “You know that fella they were talking about….he was in a coma for thirty days… and while he was in a coma, Jesus woke him up.
 He said that Jesus came to him when he was out, in a coma, and said to him, “It’s time to believe.”